Lawmakers debate if businesses should be liable if coronavirus spreads within store

 TOPEKA, Kan.
-(KSNT) – As businesses reopen, many people are worried about having coronavirus spread in their store.
+(KSNW) – As businesses reopen, many people are worried about having coronavirus spread in their store.

 Many businesses are cleaning more, having people wear masks, and making customers keep their distance from each other.
 But a customer or employee could still contract the virus and spread it inside a store.